Classical and Quantum Mechanics via Lie algebras: Lie--Poisson algebras

 where we identify the vector $\xi = (x,y,z,1)$ in $M_1$ with the vector $(x,y,z)$ in $\Rz^3$.
 We see that we can choose $Df(\xi)=(\Nabla f(\xi),0)$ and the Lie product on $\Ez$ is then given by

 which is precisely \gzit{e.lprot}; $(x,y,z)^T$ corresponds to $(J_1,J_2,J_3)^T$. \end{example}

-The attentive reader might have noticed that in Example \ref{ex.so3.pois}, the central element $1$ played no role at all.
-As mentioned before, when a Lie algebra has no distinguished central element one can always add one.
+The attentive reader might have noticed that in Example \ref{ex.so3.pois}, the central element $1$ played no role at all. \at{Mike wondered what value there is in keeping the central element distinct in the $h(1)$ case (Example \ref{ex.heis.pois}).
+Why not keep $\partial_z$ on the same footing as $\partial_x$ and $\partial_y$?
+After all, the central element is part of $h(1)$ just like $p,q$.} As mentioned before, when a Lie algebra has no distinguished central element one can always add one.
 However, in this case one can also proceed directly as follows.
 For a real Lie algebra $\Lz$, we consider the dual $\Lz^*$ and the algebra $\Ez$ of real-valued smooth functions on $\Lz^*$.
 Let $f\in \Ez$ and $\xi\in\Lz^*$.
 The 1-form $df(\xi)$ is an element of the dual of the tangent space at $\xi$. \at{not yet defined} Since $\Lz^*$ is a vector space and $\Lz$ is assumed to be reflexive, the dual of the tangent space at $\xi$ is again $\Lz$.
 Hence $df(\xi)$ defines an element of the Lie algebra, which we also denote by $df(\xi)$.
 Then we define the Lie product on $\Ez$ for $f,g\in \Ez$ as follows $(f\lp g)(\xi)= \xi(df(\xi)\lp dg(\xi)) $, that is, to get $(f\lp g)(\xi)$ the function $\xi$ is evaluated at the Lie algebra element $df(\xi)\lp dg(\xi)$.
 We leave it as an exercise that this gives the same result for real Lie algebras that do not have a distinguished central element.

 It turns out that the majority of commutative Poisson algebras relevant in physics are Lie--Poisson algebras constructible from a suitable Lie algebra, or natural quotients of such algebras.
 In particular, this holds for the Poisson algebra of classical symplectic geometry in $\Rz^N$, which come from general Heisenberg algebras, and for all but one of the Poisson algebras for nonequilibrium thermodynamics constructed in \sca{Beris and Edwards} \cite{BerE}.